intelagense/rwxrob/log/2021/02/15/README.md

+## Monday, February 15, 2021, 4:36:00PM EST <1613424960>

+So far so good with "monitored mentoring" while still live.
+I have Discord open with a brother and sister working on their code and can still report.
+Only problem is while on the same computer I have to mute the whole thing.
+I'll fix that tonight with a secondary system just for the mentoring.
+That will allow full simultaneous streaming with mentoring breaks as well as eventually live mentoring for those who want it.
+A few are really excited to be the guinea pigs with that.
+Both of them have their own Twitch gaming streams already.

+I'm feeling a bit torn about the mentoring of people who just want to create games and that's all.
+I'm okay helping them out, but it is completely against the momentum of everything else I'm doing.
+It's more difficult because I have some that I mentor *in* hacking who, if I had more of them, would be, um, better uses of my limited mentoring time.

+I already feel like the writing is on the wall already.
+Unless it is at least indirectly related to hacking it is likely it will fade out of my mentoring and curriculum.
+It feels like the right thing to do given the massive amount of learning people have to do to enter that industry with a solid terminal mastery foundation (as opposed to the "I know Burp Suite" crowd).

 ## Monday, February 15, 2021, 3:23:14PM EST <1613420594>

 I am absolutely disgusted with how much I let myself buy into the Google